About Christen

 An unpublished novel, Suffering Things was a semi-finalist in the 2001 Chapters/Robertson Davies First Novel Prize, and in 2018 her novel, The Approaches was named to the long list for the Guernica Prize.

-She is currently developing her play, MRS KRAY, an examination of motherhood through the life of Violet Kray, mother of famed London gangsters, Reggie and Ronnie, most recently debuted with Tinkserspace Theatre's Play Lab at a rehearsed reading by actors at the TAP Centre for Creativity in London, Ontario.
-As well, she is working with famed American art forger Mark Landis on his memoir.
+Her play, MRS KRAY, an examination of motherhood through the life of Violet Kray, mother of famed London gangsters, Reggie and Ronnie was developed as part of Tinkserspace Theatre's Play Lab, was performed at a rehearsed reading by actors at the TAP Centre for Creativity in London, Ontario, and most recently was part of a rehearsed reading by Little Lion Theatre Company in London, England at the Drayton Arms Theatre.

-Shepherd believes in permanency for foster children, lending her voice to adoption advocacy, and has given numerous workshops on trauma and adoption.
-She has also studied in the end-of-life doula program at Douglas College and works as a death doula supporting those with terminal illnesses, including helping them to preserve their stories and legacies.
-She lives on a small rescue farm in Ontario, Canada.
+In addition to writing, Christen has used her experienced as an adoptive mother of four to contribute to adoption advocacy, and has given numerous workshops on trauma and adoption.
+She has also studied in the end-of-life doula program at Douglas College, is a registered member of the End of Life Doula Association of Canada, and runs a death doula practice supporting those with life limiting illnesses, including helping them to preserve their stories and legacies.
+She lives in the country in Ontario, Canada, surrounded by dogs, donkeys, and trees.